waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LEDGE_HOP_LEFT (left only)
 - LEDGE_HOP_RIGHT (right only)
 - WATER (impassable without SURF)
 - WARP_CARPET_DOWN (Confirmed one-way exit.
-Inactive when stepped on from the lobby side, confirming they are destinations from the battle rooms.)
+Inactive when stepped on from the lobby side, confirming they are destinations from the battle rooms.
+Need to test upward traversal if encountered from the other side.)

 ## 8. Journey Log & Puzzle Solutions
 ### Solved Puzzles & Key Discoveries